Fokker D.X

 The chief designer at Fokker, Reinhold Platz, designed the Fokker D.VIII fighter in 1918.
 It was a parasol monoplane with cantilever wings, which was an uncommon feature of the time.
 Its rotary engine could only develop 82 kW (110 hp), but it had good flying qualities.
 60 aircraft were manufactured in Germany.

 After the war, Anthony Fokker moved his factory to the Netherlands, where production continued.
 The D.X was an enlarged development of the D.VIII, which saw limited success.
-Ten aircraft were sold to Spain and one to Finland, where it was in use 1923-24.
+Ten aircraft were sold to Spain and one to Finland, where it was in use 1923–24.

+It was provided to US Army Air Service officials with a name of Fokker V-40 mounting the 400 horsepower Liberty 12-cylinder engine but in April 1923 was finally dissatisfied them.